Chromium for Raspberry Pi beta now available

 Have you tried it yet?
 Let us know by leaving a comment below.

-About Andrew Edney
+Andrew Edney

-This post was written by who has written 6079 posts for Connected Digital World.
 I am the owner and editor of this site.
 I have been interested in gadgets and tech since I was a little kid.
 I have also written a number of books on various tech subjects.
-I also write for The Huffington Post.
-And I am honoured to be a Microsoft MVP for Windows Home Server since January 2008.
+I also blog for The Huffington Post and for FHM.
+And I am honoured to be a Microsoft MVP since January 2008 - again this year as an Xbox MVP.